 A clearing in the beech woods

 The first written evidence of the existence of Beaconsfield is in 1184 when it was referred to as Bekenesfelde in a pipe roll.
 Hunt & Thorpe in “Beaconsfield, A History” provide other early references around 1200 when local farms and land were sold.
 Mentions during the 13th century, in various other documents, all give spellings such as Bekenefeld, Beckenesfeld, Becnefeld and Bekenfeld which seems to indicate that the local pronunciation (not the modern day spelling which may have come into being around 1720) is historically correct.
 As a result, it is thought that the beck sound comes from the OE (Old English) word bēce meaning beech tree, and feld, means a field or clearing, hence “Bekkensfield”.
-This would make sense as there are large numbers of beech and other deciduous trees (Burnham Beeches for example) to this day in the area.
-Therefore derivation from this source would be probable and has nothing to do with beacons.
+This would make sense as there are large numbers of beech and other deciduous trees (Burnham Beeches for example) to this day in the area and nothing to do with a beacon. .

 A beacon in a field